How to create a personal cloud server

 - The VM is ready to go.
 Click Start.

 - At "Select start-up disk," click the folder icon, and choose the Ubuntu ISO you downloaded.
 If it's still downloading, wait until the download is complete.
 Click Start.

 The Ubuntu Server ISO boots.
 Your virtual machine is up and running.

 Your VM boots into the Ubuntu Server live ISO, which contains the Ubuntu installer.

-When you click inside the VM window, it will capture your mouse and keyboard.
+When you click inside the VM window, it captures your mouse and keyboard.
 Your mouse cursor will disappear, and you may not be able to use Windows shortcuts such as Alt+Tab.
-You can release the keyboard and mouse by pressing the VirtualBox "Host Key," which is the right Ctrl key on your keyboard.
+You can release the keyboard and mouse by pressing the VirtualBox "Host Key," which is the right Ctrl on your keyboard.
 To continue using the VM, click inside its window again.

 The installer interface is text-only.
 In the following steps, use the up, down, and Tab keys to change the highlighted option, the spacebar to toggle a check box, and Enter to make a selection.

 - Set your keyboard type.
 If you're using a standard US keyboard, press Enter.

 - Under "Network connections," choose the network adapter that Ubuntu should use.
 In this example, we want it to use our Ethernet connection (eth).
 Choose Done and press Enter.